 The U.S. Army Corps of Engineers Sacramento District has the great privilege of working with the Department of Veterans Affairs to build medical facilities that serve our Veterans.
-We provide project management and construction management support in Northern California and portions of Nevada, Utah, and Colorado.
+We provide project management and construction management support to Northern California projects in both Alameda and Stockton.

 The Veterans Affairs facilities in Northern California alone serve and area of more than 377,700 Veterans dispersed over a wide geographic area of approximately 40,000 square miles.